(Next term to be announced.)

 See FAQ - How to keep the textbook cost affordable.
 Earlier editions of this textbook are often priced under $20.

-This course assumes that the student has some computer skills and understands how to use products such as email, browsers, word processing, and spreadsheets.
-There may be times where you will need help from ITS or STSG, which are the university and the College of Business computer support departments, respectively.
+This course assumes that the student has basic computer skills and understands how to use products such as email, browsers, word processing, and spreadsheets.
+There may be times when you will need help from Information Technology Services (ITS,) which is the university's computer support department.

-Browser requirements: You will need a modern browser that is up to date (Internet Explorer 11, Edge, Firefox, Safari, Chrome, or equivalent.
+Browser requirements: You will need a modern browser that is up to date, such as MS Edge, Firefox, Safari, Chrome, or equivalent.
 Note: Internet Explorer 11 is not supported.

 The latest version of Adobe Acrobat Reader must be installed on your computer to access course materials posted as PDFs.

 The posted videos play within most browsers.
-They can also be downloaded and played with Windows Media Player or the QuickTime player, or you can use a more powerful video player on your computer.
-For example, some students like the VLC (PC or Mac) or the Elmedia player (Mac).
+They can also be downloaded and played with Windows Media Player or the QuickTime player, or you can use a more powerful video player such as VLC (PC or Mac) or the Elmedia player (Mac).
 The videos are standard mp4 videos.

-University Computer Lab Computers: Students can use the University labs' computers, which meet these course requirements, and are available for those students who are on-campus.
+University Computer Lab Computers: Students can use the University labs' computers, which meet these course requirements and are available for on-campus students.
 Students can also use the public computers that are available in the building.

-Mobile Devices: Most of this course's materials are designed to be easily viewed from most modern tablets, smartphones, and multimedia players.
+Mobile Devices: I design most of this course's materials to be easily viewed from most modern tablets, smartphones, and multimedia players.
 Mobile devices are handy for playing videos and accessing course materials "on the go."
 Moodle appears fine from most smartphone browsers, and there is an optional Moodle Mobile App if desired.
 (I always work from my smartphone's browser.)

-Pre-Course Assignment: I provide a pre-course assignment (see Course Calendar) has been provided to make sure that all of these course requirements are working well before the start of the semester and to introduce you to the course and Moodle.
-I also explain this pre-course assignment is also explained in the "Course Introduction" video.
+Pre-Course Assignment: I provide a pre-course assignment (see Course Calendar) to ensure that all of these course requirements are working well before the start of the semester and to introduce you to the course and Moodle.
+I also explain this pre-course assignment in the "Course Introduction" video.